Energy landscape interpretation of universal linearly increasing absorption with frequency: Discussion

 Thus the noise temperature and the fractional order have a simple relationship, $y=\beta + 1$.
 The soft glassy model therefore provides an interpretation of the fractional order, $\beta$ as well as for $y$.
 The special case of concern in this article is found in the limit, as $y$ approaches one, i.e. the material approaches the glass temperature.
-It is also evident that the soft glassy model result of \eqref{eq:SollichPdf} for the energy distribution resembles our result \eqref{eq:newPDF} which we found in an independent way.
+It is also evident that the soft glassy model result of \cite{sollich1998rheological} for the energy distribution resembles our result \eqref{eq:EnergyPdf}.
+In the soft glassy theory it is found in a bottom-up way, while our independent derivation is more of a top-down approach.

-The results for glasses based on \cite{buchenau2001mechanical} and those for soft glassy media just discussed, are not fully consistent.
-On the one hand, the soft glassy model corresponds to $y>1$ above the glass transition temperature, $T_g$, and approaches $y=1$ as $T_g$ is reached.
-On the other hand, the glass model which describes material properties below $T_g$, allows for monotonically decreasing energy distributions corresponding to $y>1$.
-This shows the need for a unified model that can describe properties both below and above $T_g$ in a consistent way, but the development of such a model is beyond the scope of this work.
+A philosophically inclined reader may have noted that we have not followed the often-desired hypothetico-deductive way of arguing strictly, as so far, only the temperature dependence of $y$ has been proposed as a way of partially testing our hypothesis.
+The main argument here is inference to best explanation, or abductive reasoning, arguing that an Arrhenius-type relation and a formulation in terms of an energy landscape unite many of the materials that display linearly increasing absorption, even those where other processes than thermal activation at the molecular level take place.
+Additionally, a flat energy landscape with maximal randomness makes sense as it can be interpreted as a maximum entropy distribution of energies.